 Below, we discuss the extent to which our empirical strategy is vulnerable to three potential sources of bias: (1) non-random assignment of treatment status across firms, (2) the endogeneity of foreign equity flows, and (3) measurement error in MRPK.
-We also emphasize that our test does not require that foreign investors directly identify and invest in high MRPK firms for the liberalization policies to reduce misallocation.
+We also emphasize that the policy can reduce misallocation even if foreign investors do not directly identify and invest in high MRPK firms.